-The Fellows come together for part of their training, developing their experience beyond any single laboratory or institution.
-This national element to the Clinician Scientist Fellowship Programme, coordinated by the Molecular Medicine Ireland, comprises a structured taught course curriculum, delivered by experts in biomedical research and also providing important ancillary professional skills.
-These courses are complemented by annual scientific meetings of Fellows and their supervisors that enable review of progress of individuals and the programme as a whole, as well as social networking.
+The cohort of Fellows come together annually for structured training, developing their experience beyond any single laboratory or institution.
+This national element to the Programme, coordinated by MMI, comprises a structured taught course curriculum, providing both research training and important ancillary professional skills.
+An annual meeting of Fellows and their supervisors gives them the opportunity to present their research and network with other Fellows, supervisors and the wider research community.

 Research areas pursued by MMI Clinician Scientist Fellows have included cancer, cystic fibrosis, autism, diabetes, heart disease, and disorders of pregnancy.